apache/causeway-site/content/core/services/auditing-service.md

 The `AuditingService` provides a simple mechanism to capture changes to data.
 It is called for each property that has changed on any domain object, as a set of pre- and post-values.

-> This service is currently only supported by the [JDO objectstore](../../components/objectstores/jdo/about.html).

 > You may prefer to use the [Publishing Service](publishing-service.html) rather than the Auditing Service, since it is considerably more flexible.

 The API for the service is: